 How to Get to Fitzroy Island

-Currently, the cheapest and most cost-effective way to visit Fitzroy Island from Cairns is to book a full-day trip with a return ferry transfer for $83.
-This is currently the best price you will find online and only includes the catamaran transfer (also the fastest boat).
+Currently, the most cost-effective ferry to visit Fitzroy Island from Cairns is to book a return ferry ticket with Sunlover on GetYourGuide.
+This is currently the best price you will find online and only includes the fast-ferry catamaran transfer (fastest boat).

 I recommend booking the earliest ferry and returning on the 5 pm boat.
 This way, you'll get to spend more time exploring this special slice of paradise and check out all of the epic things to do on Fitzroy Island.